 Request for Proposals

-The WSU Request for Proposals to encourage use of the Meyer’s Point Environmental Field Station is now open to all WSU faculty at any academic unit or campus.
+A new RFP to encourage use of the Meyer’s Point Environmental Field Station is expected to be released in 2020.

 Resources and facilities